-Some HR software systems can be set to flag up when action must be taken.
-That makes life a lot easier than doing manual searches which are difficult to do accurately on an ongoing basis.
-That difficulty means it’s easy to overlook something which could have serious financial and operational consequences for your business.
+Some HR software systems can be set to flag up when action must be taken, for example with sickness trigger points.
+That makes life a lot easier than doing manual searches, which are difficult to do accurately on an ongoing basis.
+That difficulty means it’s easy to overlook something that could have serious financial and operational consequences for your business.

-More accessible information as well as more effective information sharing helps employees and managers feel engaged and empowered.
+More accessible information, as well as more effective information sharing, helps employees and managers feel engaged and empowered.
 Some HR software offers employees a self-service facility so they can manage their own data and remotely access information.
-This can be a cultural shift for some organisations of course so you need to think carefully whether it’s something your company is ready for and could benefit from.
+This can be a cultural shift for some organisations of course.
+So, you need to think carefully whether it’s something your company is ready for and could benefit from.

 HR software provides analytics and reporting that will help support managers with their decision making.
 It can reduce frustrations about not being able to get hold of important information quickly as they can generate their own reports instead.
 The ability to easily share information means far better communication and fewer inconsistencies across the business.

 Aside from the immediate benefits from an administration perspective, the effective information reporting provided by HR software can free up HR professionals and line managers to concentrate on the truly important elements of processes.
 For example, some companies spend more time distributing and chasing overdue appraisal forms than they do on generating action based on the outcomes of the appraisals.
 That’s a huge opportunity lost.
-HR software shifts the emphasis away from the transactional management and towards getting the true value out of the process instead.
+HR software shifts the emphasis away from transactional management and towards getting true value out of the process instead.

-And if your business is going through growth, or if that’s part of your future strategy, you’ll need an HR administration process that can scale up.
+If your business is going through growth, or if that’s part of your future strategy, you’ll need an HR administration process that can scale up.
 HR software is flexible enough to scale up quickly and suddenly if necessary.

 While it’s impossible to provide an exhaustive list, once you’ve worked your way through these questions you’ll have a more detailed specification of what your business needs and a way of clearly articulating to others why your business needs it.
-And a final point.
-Once your software system is up and running, the time will come when you should evaluate its success.
+And a final point: once your software system is up and running, the time will come when you should evaluate its success.
 So don’t throw out those pre-implementation notes.
 Because they may well double up as a very convenient ready-made set of criteria too.